usnaveen/M.Tech-Control-and-Optimisation-IITM/EE5110/README.md

 # EE5110: Probability Foundations for Electrical Engineers

+## Course Details
+- Instructor: Venkatesh Ramaiyan (rvenkat@ee.iitm.ac.in)
+- Semester: July - November 2024

-## Overview
+## Course Objectives

-This course provides a rigorous introduction to probability theory and random processes, with a focus on applications in electrical engineering.
-The content is designed to enhance analytical skills and the ability to model random phenomena.
+This course provides a rigorous introduction to probability theory and random processes.

-## Course Content
+## Syllabus

-### Topics Covered:
-- Fundamentals of Probability Theory
+1. Fundamentals of Probability Theory
-- Bayesian Inference and Parameter Estimation
+2. Applications and Limit Theorems
-- Random Processes, including Bernoulli and Poisson processes
+3. Random processes
+4. Additional topics in Statistical Signal Processing

+## Textbooks and References
+1. Dimitri P Bertsekas and John N Tsitsiklis, "Introduction to Probability", Second Edition
+2. Sheldon M Ross, "A First Course in Probability", Ninth Edition
+3. Henry Stark and John W Woods, "Probability, Statistics and Random Processes for Engineers", Fourth Edition
+4. Walter Rudin, "Principles of Mathematical Analysis", Third Edition

+## Grading
-- Limit Theorems and Convergence
+- Home Work and Assignments: 20 marks

-### Course Structure:
+- Quiz-I (26 Aug 2024) and Quiz-II (7 Oct 2024): 20 marks each
+- Final quiz (11 November 2024): 40 marks
+- Relative grading system

+## Repository Structure
+This folder contains:
-- **Lectures:** Comprehensive lecture notes covering all topics
+- Lecture notes
-- **Assignments:** A series of assignments to apply theoretical knowledge
+- Assignments
+- Quizzes
-- **Reference Materials:** Additional readings and reference books
+- Additional resources

-## How to Use

-1. **Access Lecture Notes:**
-   - Navigate to the `lectures/` directory to review the course lectures.

-2. **Assignments:**
-   - Find assignments in the `assignments/` directory and test your understanding.

-3. **Additional Resources:**
-   - Utilize the `references/` directory for supplementary materials.

-## Contact
+## Note

-For any queries regarding the course materials, please contact me at [usnaveen25@gmail.com].
+This README will be updated as new materials are added throughout the semester.